thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 ## Act with Interactors

-Interactors enforce an AAA (Arrange-Act-Assert) pattern to provide more helpful errors (more on this later down the tutorial).
+Interactors enforce an AAA (Arrange-Act-Assert) pattern to provide more helpful errors.
 So far, you've seen the function used for assertions.
 Now let's take a look at actions.

 The second test you'll write will confirm that the inner navigation of the plugin works correctly.
 To do that, you'll have Cypress click on a tab that takes the user to another page and verify if the UI reflects that state: